 The membership of any person may be terminated by resignation or expulsion.

-Any Member may resign from the Association at any time by written notice to the Executive Officer.
-Such resignation shall take effect at the time when the notice is received by the Executive Officer, unless a later date is specified in the notice in which case it shall take effect on that later date.
+Any Member may resign from the Association at any time by written notice to the Secretariat.
+Such resignation shall take effect at the time when the notice is received by the Secretariat, unless a later date is specified in the notice in which case it shall take effect on that later date.

 Expulsion of a member shall be considered by the Executive if the Member behaves in a manner considered to be injurious or prejudicial to the objects or interests of the Association.

-The Executive Officer shall notify in writing the Member(s) concerned at least 7 days before consideration of the expulsion.
+The Secretariat shall notify in writing the Member(s) concerned at least 7 days before consideration of the expulsion.
 The notification shall include the reasons for the consideration and advice as to the rights of the Member pursuant to this clause.

-The Member concerned shall be given a full and fair opportunity to present her/his case before any resolution is made to terminate or suspend membership.
+The Member concerned shall be given a full and fair opportunity to present their case before any resolution is made to terminate or suspend membership.

 The Member shall have the right to appeal a decision of the Executive that terminates their membership.
 The appeal shall be made in writing in accordance with the relevant By-law.